 In January 2021, Salesforce announced the launch of Loyalty Management with the intent to help businesses engage and reward their customers.
 Using clicks not code, the platform allows businesses to build loyalty programs at scale.
 You can create a variety of programs – including tiered memberships or points-per-purchase.

-One of the more commonly used Salesforce products, Marketing Cloud Account Engagement is Salesforce’s B2B marketing solution.
-The platform focuses on email marketing, with additional features for landing page creation, form generation, as well as lead scoring and reporting.
+One of the more commonly used Salesforce products, Marketing Cloud Account Engagement is its B2B marketing solution.
+The platform focuses on email marketing and also offers features for landing page creation, form generation, cross-channel journeys, lead scoring, and reporting.

 Slack